Withdrawing from Classes

 You have not earned your financial aid until you have completed 60% of the semester.
 If you stop attending all your classes before then, money will have to be returned to the government, and you could OWE MONEY!

-- If you have student loans and stop attending before your loans are disbursed, then you would be in less than 6 credits at the time of loan disbursal, which means you are not eligible for the loan.
+- If you have student loans and stop attending before your loans are originated, you are not eligible for the loan.